 The history of a place, as well as its land and inhabitants, are all vitally important in defining a community’s environmental and social conditions.
 In my prints I romanticize this idea with the use of rural landscape and landmarks.
 These rural devices serve to emphasize the ever-growing abandonment of small towns and farmland of the Midwest.
 With the medium of serigraphy, or screen printing, I can express the man-made qualities of rural architecture with a photographic stencil technique.

 Justin is also a super nice guy and was recently kind enough to invite me over to take a look at his studio and talk about his work and his process.

-On Thanksgiving Day, clinic 2007, sale I took a tour of Joe Malin’s garage-turned-studio for the inaugural DESIGNOJEK studio tour.
-Joe lives and works in Plainville, price Kansas, a small town about 80 miles from the geographic center of the United States.
+On Thanksgiving Day, 2007, I took a tour of Joe Malin’s garage-turned-studio for the inaugural DESIGNOJEK studio tour.
+Joe lives and works in Plainville, Kansas, a small town about 80 miles from the geographic center of the United States.
 He was born in a farmhouse his father built right on the outskirts of Plainville and has called Kansas his home all of his life.
 After retiring from a career on farms and oil fields, he put his welding skills to work again and started creating sculptures made from scrap metal, bolts, nuts and various other items lying around his shop.
 Although not formally trained as an artist, he creates wonderful pieces of folk art that have immense character, meticulous attention to detail, and fascinating historical significance.
 Also a modest man, he chuckled when I called his work space a “studio” and would likely correct me if I called him a “sculptor”, but his love for what he does and the care he puts into his wonderful pieces makes him as much of an artist as anyone.